Baylor vs. UCSB: Odds, spread, over/under - NCAA Tournament First Round

 Baylor vs. UCSB Betting Trends

-- So far this season, 17 out of the Bears' 32 games have gone over the point total.
+- So far this season, 17 out of the Bears' 32 games have hit the over.

-- UCSB has won 20 games against the spread this season, while failing to cover or pushing 12 times.
+- UCSB has won 20 games against the spread this year, while failing to cover or pushing 12 times.

-- A total of 19 Gauchos games this season have hit the over.
+- So far this year, 19 out of the Gauchos' 32 games with an over/under have hit the over.

 Baylor Futures Odds

-- In terms of its odds to win the national championship (+2000), Baylor is 10th-best in the country.
-It is far below that, 16th-best, according to computer rankings.
+- Baylor's national championship odds (+2500) place it 11th-best in the country, but according to computer rankings it is only 16th-best.

-- The Bears have had the 77th-biggest change in terms of their national championship odds, dropping from +1500 at the start of the season to +2000.
+- The Bears were +1500 to win the national championship at the start of the season, and have now dropped to +2500, which is the 73rd-biggest change in the country.

-- Based on its moneyline odds, Baylor has a 4.8% chance of winning the national championship.
+- With odds of +2500, Baylor has been given a 3.8% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.